Paul LePage: Early life and education

 LePage was born in Lewiston, Maine, on October 9, 1948.
-The eldest son of eighteen children of Theresa (née Gagnon) and Gerard LePage, both of French Canadian descent, he grew up speaking French in an impoverished home with an abusive father who was a mill worker.
+The eldest son of 18 children of Theresa (née Gagnon) and Gerard LePage, both of French Canadian descent, he grew up speaking French in an impoverished home with an abusive father who was a mill worker.
 His father drank heavily and terrorized the children, and his mother was too intimidated to stop him.
 His brother Moe later said of their father, "He was an evil man."

-At age eleven, after his father beat him and broke his nose, he ran away from home and lived on the streets of Lewiston, where he at times stayed in horse stables and at a "strip joint".
-After spending roughly two years homeless, he began to earn a living shining shoes, washing dishes at a café, and hauling boxes for a truck driver.
-He later worked at a rubber company and a meat-packing plant and was a short order cook and bartender.
-LePage was the only person among his parents and siblings to graduate from the 8th grade.
+At age 11, after his father beat him and broke his nose, LePage ran away from home and lived on the streets of Lewiston.
+At times, he stayed in horse stables and at a strip joint.
+He was homeless for two years before two families took him in.
+LePage was the only person among his parents and siblings to graduate from the eighth grade.
 He graduated from Lewiston High School in 1967.

-LePage applied to Husson College in Bangor, but was rejected due to a poor verbal score on the SAT because English was his second language.
-He has said that State Representative Peter Snowe—the first husband of former U.S. senator Olympia Snowe—persuaded Husson to give LePage a written exam in French, which allowed LePage to show his reading comprehension skills and gain admission.
-At Husson, LePage honed and improved his English-language skills and became editor of the college newspaper.
-He graduated with a Bachelor of Science in business administration in finance and accounting and later earned a Master of Business Administration from the University of Maine.
+LePage performed poorly on the SAT verbal section because English was his second language.
+Politician Peter Snowe, who had befriended LePage, persuaded Husson College to give LePage the test in French.
+LePage was later accepted.
+He graduated from Husson in 1971 with a bachelor's degree in business administration, and earned a Master of Business Administration degree from the University of Maine in 1975.